krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Measurability gives us the confidence to do things like compute statistics,
 aggregate over elements or boundaries, and compose presence effects—while
 preserving the semantics of the domain.
-When a PDF is measurable, we can
-treat its values like any other real number and do math over them, as long as
-we carefully respect the units involved.
+Informally, when a PDF is measurable, we can treat its values like any other real number and do math over them, as long as we carefully respect the units involved.

 From our perspective, a presence density function captures a kind of
 measurement that can be *accumulated* across time and across presences.
 This